the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 **Let's run through a quick, high-level recap of what your time at The Collab Lab will look like:**

 * During your time at The Collab Lab, you’ll gain experience working on a software team, led by people in the industry, on a project structured in a way very close to what you’d see at many companies.
 * We will spend 8 weeks working together to build a smart shopping list app.
-[See a demo of the same app that a previous team built here](https://www.youtube.com/watch?v=uWgkwY_VBPo&feature=youtu.be).
+See a demo of the same app that a previous team built [here](https://www.youtube.com/watch?v=uWgkwY_VBPo&feature=youtu.be).
 * Collab Lab teams consist of 4 developers, 2 mentors, and 1 assistant mentor.
 * Each week, the team’s developers will break up into 2 pairs.
 Each pair will tackle a single issue from the project board in the team’s GitHub repo.
 * Developers will each spend about 5 hours per week working on the project.
 These hours include pair programming with weekly partners, researching, working with partner asynchronously on issues, creating pull requests, and doing code reviews.
-* Each Sunday during the program, the team will have a Weekly Sync where developers demo the feature they built in the previous week and a mentor lead a learning module or the team participate in a retrospective.
+* Each Sunday during the program, the team will have a Weekly Sync where developers will demo the feature they built in the previous week and a mentor will lead a learning module or the team participate in a retrospective.
 * **What’s next?:** Your team will kick off the project with your first weekly sync on {COHORT START DATE}

 ### Let's Do This!